geduardo/WEDM-Learning-Environment/Wire EDM simulation notes/Wire EDM simulation.md

 - [[Ignition module]]: This module is responsible for simulating the ignition of the spark.
 It will be based on a probabilistic model of the ignition process.
 - [[Material removal module]]: This module is responsible for simulating the material removal process.
 It will be based on a probabilistic model of the material removal process.
 - [[Dielectric module]]: This module is responsible for simulating the dielectric fluid.
 After a succesful ignition, the conditions of the dielectric fluid change and this affects the process.
-- [[Wire module]]: This module focuses on the wire's physical state:
+- [[Wire status module]]: This module focuses on the wire's physical state:
     - Temperature distribution and thermal effects
     - Material properties and stress state
     - Breakage conditions and probability